ue bot icon

 • “You have to develop a number of different ways of relating to people, not just one.”

 • “If the marriage is toxic, you have to decide whether there is a possibility of transforming the situation.
-If you feel that there can be a transformation, then you can go through the ordeal of effecting one.”
+If you feel that there can be a transformation, then you can go through the ordeal of affecting one.”

 • “On the other hand, if your life is threatened, or even your love of life, and the situation cannot be transformed, or you don’t think it is worth the commitment, then you have got to clear out.”